startersclan/docker-sourceservers/README.md

 The default working directory for all the images is [`/server`](build/Dockerfile#L70) within which all of a game's files reside.

-#### Command line
+#### Starting

-The following are some examples of how the game servers can be run:
+The following are some examples of how the game servers can be started:

 ```shell
 # Counter-Strike: Global Offensive